lameche99/Travelling-Salesman-Problem/README.md

 # Traveling Salesman Problem Solvers
-This library, developed for a class project, can be used to solve the traveling salesman problem (TSP).
+This C++ library, developed for a class project, can be used to solve the traveling salesman problem (TSP).
 We have implemented three ways:

 - First, brute force, which can find the global minimum for which the problem quickly becomes intractable.
 - Second, a fast approximation with provable guarantees using Prim's algorithm.